 Variances run with the land.

-The appeal authority may not grant use variances.
+The hearing officer may not grant use variances.

 In granting a variance, the appeal authority may impose additional requirements on the applicant that will:

-- Mitigate any harmful affects of the variance; or
+- Mitigate any harmful effects of the variance; or

 - Serve the purpose of the standard or requirement that is waived or modified.